Welcome to the show!

 What are your limitations?
 Where can push yourself and where do you need to slow down?

-- Plan & Prep – Healthy food, hydration and having things prepped will help decrease decision making fatigue.
+- Plan & Prep – Healthy food, hydration, and having things prepped will help decrease decision-making fatigue.
 Decrease spending energy on basic decisions like clothes.
 Time blocks and batch your activities to make it easier on your brain.
 For example batch an activity like picking out clothes.
-Schedule a time where you can go into your closet, pick out a couple outfits for the following few days and have that ready.
+Schedule a time where you can go into your closet, pick out a couple of outfits for the following few days, and have that ready.
+Get our Morning Rituals PDF planner here.

 - Anxiety, it’s a huge topic for back to school and especially back to school with a concussion.
 Try anything that you would normally use to help simmer down your anxiety.